 You are assigned to one of the two general thoracic surgery services and participate in the preoperative, intraoperative and postoperative care of patients with thoracic surgical diseases.
 You are expected to be involved with the care of patients as an integral part of the team, working closely with nursing, physician assistants and staff surgeons in the course of your training.
 You have the opportunity to participate in complex thoracic surgical cases.

 The degree of responsibility and independence in the operating room is graduated, increasing with your level of technical ability.

-Fellows are assigned to a service for a 3-month block of time.
-The in-house call is currently one in 5 or 6 nights.
+You are assigned to a service for a three-month block of time.

 Clinical research during the year is recommended.
-Most fellows have several manuscripts accepted for publication during their one-year fellowship.
+Most fellows have several manuscripts accepted for publication during their fellowship training.

+Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are integral parts of this fellowship.
 Formal conferences in general thoracic surgery problems are scheduled several times each week.
-Fellows may also be able to attend seminars and lectures in general surgery and cardiac surgery.
+You may also be able to attend seminars and lectures in general surgery and cardiac surgery.

-To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout this program.
-You are formally evaluated by your supervising faculty member following the completion of each clinical rotation.
-The program director reviews these evaluations and assigns a satisfactory/unsatisfactory grade.
-In addition, you regularly evaluate the faculty to ensure your educational goals are being met.
+To ensure that you acquire adequate knowledge and develop the appropriate technical skills to meet program expectations, your performance is monitored carefully during the General Thoracic Surgery Fellowship.
+You are formally evaluated by supervising faculty members following the completion of each clinical rotation and meet with the program director to review these evaluations.
+In addition, you regularly evaluate the faculty to confirm that your educational needs are being met.